Ajaysinh1290/TextEditor/README.md

 # Text Editor in java swing

 ### Hi there ...!
-In this project i've craeted text-editor using java-swing.
+In this project I've created Text-Editor using Java-swing.

 #Features